jamesRUS52/data-strucures/README.md

 - MyList - List with link to the next data node, implemented with MyListNode
 - MyStack - Stack implementation with MyList
 - MyQueue - Queue implementation with two instance of MyStake
+- MyGraph - Graph with find fasters route by Dijkstra’s algorithm

 How to install